Biological Sciences Undergraduates

 **UNDERGRADUATE BIOLOGY MAJORS**

-As you're waiting for classes to start, think about applying for a Biology Scholarship for the Academic Year 2016-17.
+As you're waiting for classes to start, think about applying for a Biology Scholarship.
 Information is available on the Department of Biological Sciences Scholarship page.

 Applications should be submitted online at the Tiger Scholarship Manager accessible through the myMemphis portal.
 Additional information on how and where to apply can be found on the University Scholarship Website www.memphis.edu/scholarships.